List of international cricket centuries by Adam Gilchrist

 Adam Gilchrist is a retired international Australian batsman and wicketkeeper.
-He scored centuries (scores of 100 or more) 33 times in his career.
-And he scored centuries in both Test and One Day International (ODI) matches organised by the International Cricket Council (ICC).
+He scored centuries (scores of 100 or more) 33 times in his career, in both Test and One Day International (ODI) matches.
 Describing his batting philosophy simply as "just hit the ball", he has been called "one of the most destructive batsmen the sport has ever seen".

 Selected for the Australian ODI side, Gilchrist made his debut in October 1996 against South Africa in the Titan Cup at Faridabad.
 His first century came in January 1998 against the same opponents, this time at the Sydney Cricket Ground (SCG).
 Opening the batting, he scored 100 runs from 104 deliveries, and led Australia to a seven-wicket victory.
 Gilchrist's third ODI century helped Australia to equal the world record for the highest ODI runchase, while his fourth, against Sri Lanka in 1999, helped Australia achieve the highest successful run chase in ODI history at the SCG at the time.
 His fifth ODI century, 154 against the same team later in the tournament, broke Dean Jones and Ricky Ponting's Australian record score of 145.
 Gilchrist's sixth ODI century, 128 from 98 deliveries against New Zealand, helped Australia on their way to their highest ever ODI total.
 He reached the milestone in 78 balls, equalling the Australian record of Allan Border for the fastest hundred in ODIs.
 As part of Gilchrist's eighth century, he and Ponting shared an Australian second-wicket record partnership of 225.
 He was named the Australian One-Day International Player of the Year in both 2003 and 2004.
 Gilchrist's highest score in ODI cricket is 172, achieved against Zimbabwe in January 2004.
 Gilchrist's century against the World XI came from 73 deliveries, breaking his own Australian record by five balls.
 He broke this mark again with his 14th century, reaching three figures in 67 balls.
 His penultimate ODI century was made in the 2007 Cricket World Cup final which also happened to be his only world cup century.
 Scoring 149 runs from 104 deliveries, including eight sixes and thirteen fours, Gilchrist made the highest score and quickest century in the final of the World Cup.
-Australia won every ODI match in which Gilchrist scored a century, and he retired with 99 to his name, scoring at a rate of more than one run per delivery in 13 of them.
+Australia won every ODI match in which Gilchrist scored a century, and he retired with 16 to his name, scoring at a rate of more than one run per delivery in 13 of them.